-Also, it appears that the local control interface to the new Elecraft KPA1500 amplifier is nearly identical to that used by our current Elecraft KPA500 Amplifier.
+Also, the local control interface to the new Elecraft KPA1500 amplifier appears nearly identical to that used by our current Elecraft KPA500 Amplifier.
 This means that we can begin our shared amplifier upgrades using the KPA500.
 We do not have a firm date for the IC-7610 to ship and that portion of our upgrade plans is likely to be our last step in the project.

 Be portable and manageable enough to be set up in an hour or less

 Be simple enough to operate so that HAMs who are new to satellites can make all types of satellite contacts with a relatively short learning curve